amaroteam/front-end-challenge/README.md

 ## Next steps

 1. Fork this repository to your personal account.
-2. Follow the instructions on [`challenge-description`](/challenge-description.md) file.
+2. Follow the instructions in the [`challenge-description`](/challenge-description.md) file.
 3. Solve the challenge in the best way you can.
-4. Save your work in a new branch called `desafio` or with your name (`nome-sobrenome`).
-Send us a pull-request to the same branch.
+4. Send us a PR with your solution.

 ## Considerations